HackTJ/2021/README.md

 1.  `yarn run start`
 2.  make your changes; when you're done, close the development server
 3.  `git add . && git commit`
-4.  `yarn run deploy-event`; make sure the deployed site looks good
+4.  `yarn run deploy event`; make sure the deployed site looks good
-5.  `yarn run deploy-homepage`; make sure the deployed site looks good
+5.  `yarn run deploy homepage`; make sure the deployed site looks good
 6.  `git push`

 ## Notes for next year

 - create a new repository under the HackTJ organization for each event
-- the `deploy-event` script doesn't commit the source code to the repository's main branch, it only commits the built website
+- the `deploy event` script doesn't commit the source code to the repository's main branch, it only commits the built website
   - you should commit the source code to the `main` branch each time you deploy
-    - before you commit to `main`, always make sure you run `yarn run switch-event`
+    - before you commit to `main`, always make sure you run `yarn run switch event`
       - if you need to, create a [pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) to automatically do this
-- don't run `git pull` after `yarn run switch-homepage`
+- don't run `git pull` after `yarn run switch homepage`
   - only pull when you're set up for the event repository